CBA Immigration Law Conference - Agenda

 5.6 – Your File, Your Data?
 Demystifying IRCC and CBSA Collection and Access Requests

 Data is at the heart of immigration decision-making, and understanding what information is collected about your clients has never been more critical.
-This session unpacks the data-sharing practices of IRCC and CBSA, including interdepartmental and international agreements, the new biometrics database, and digital information capture under initiatives like the IT Consultants Enhancement Project.
+This session unpacks the data-sharing practices of IRCC and CBSA, including interdepartmental and international agreements, the new biometrics database, and digital information capture.
 Panelists will also discuss what authorities have access to client information, how to request it, and the appeal processes for denied or urgent requests.
 Learn about remedies for data misuse, the breach complaint process, and how this evolving landscape impacts your clients’ privacy and cases.

 5.7 – The Inadmissibility Playbook: Expert Advice for Complex Medical & Criminal Inadmissibility Cases